yutannihilation/savvy/book/src/input.md

 some_function_takes_vec(v);
 ```

-If a function requires a slice and the type is not integer or numeric, you have
+If a function requires a slice and the type is not integer or double, you have
 no choice but `to_vec()` to create a new vector and then convert it to a slice.

 ```rust